 Winston Sieck and Frank Yates conducted a set of studies at the University of Michigan to test the idea that the process of writing would help people decide critically and confidently.

 The idea was that writing would encourage people to explore alternative ways of framing their decision problems, leading to improved decisions.

 The researchers also examined whether writing would increase people’s confidence in their decisions.
 Their paper describing these exposition effects on decision making was published in the journal Organizational Behavior and Human Decision Processes.

 The researchers gave study participants tricky decision problems that attempted to bias their decisions by describing the details in a particular way (much like the latest ad you’ve seen).

 Sieck and Yates then had some people write about the decision they were about to make.
 They then compared the level of bias in the participants’ decisions with the responses from control groups who did not write before making their decisions.

-Here is the essence of the instruction that the “write-to-decide” group was given for how to decide by writing:
+Here is the essence of the instruction that the “write-to-decide” group was given:

 Write a memo to yourself.
 In your memo, make the best argument or arguments you can for the option you plan to choose, as compared with competing options.
 Explain to yourself, “Why is that the smart thing to do?”